Zimbabweans vote but hopes of ending economic freefall appear dim

 Mnangagwa, who took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup, faces 10 other candidates including his main challenger, lawyer and pastor Nelson Chamisa of the Citizens Coalition for Change (CCC).

-It is the second contest between the two after Mnangagwa won a closely contested poll in 2018, which the opposition allege was rigged.
+It is the second contest between the two after Mnangagwa won a closely contested poll in 2018, which the opposition alleged was rigged.
 The country's constitutional court upheld Mnangagwa's election.

 Vote-counting will start as soon as polling stations close, and parliamentary results are expected to trickle in over the course of Thursday morning.
 The presidential result is expected to come later, though well ahead of a five-day deadline.